jmaydev-personal/LangLoop-wip/README.md

 # LangLoop 🎧

 A Vietnamese vocabulary learning app built on spaced audio repetition.
-Pick a category, listen to each phrase spoken in English then repeated in Vietnamese, and build listening fluency hands-free.
+Pick a category or pack, listen to each phrase spoken in English then repeated in Vietnamese, and build listening fluency hands-free.

 ## Getting started